 Leave me alone, already!

 “Time’s up,” Professor Coyle calls from the bottom of the room.

-A huge grin blossoms across my face and I shove the pencil into my backpack, then grab the exam booklet and file out of the row to join the line of students shuffling towards the front of the room.
+A wide grin blossoms across my face as I shove the pencil into my backpack and grab the test booklet, standing to file out and join the line of students shuffling toward the front of the room.

-With a little flutter of satisfaction, I toss the booklet into the wire basket on top of the others, a weight lifting off my shoulders as it lands with a soft thud, marking the end of four long years training to be a winemaker like my mother.
-At the side exit, the heavy door swings open and I’m immediately blinded by the bright sunlight, a glaring contrast to the thin fluorescent glow of the lecture hall.
-Shrugging off the flannel, I pause to enjoy the tingling sensation of the late May sun on my bare arms.
-I’m rummaging in the front pocket for my sunglasses when my phone starts buzzing.
-AGAIN.
+At the side exit, sunlight blinds me when the heavy door swings open, a glaring contrast to the thin fluorescent glow of the lecture hall.
+Shrugging off my flannel, I pause to enjoy the tingling sensation of the late May California sun, warm on my bare skin.
+Still squinting, I drop to a crouch to rummage through the front pocket of my backpack for my sunglasses when my phone starts buzzing.
+Again.

-Irritation sends my eyes rolling back in my head, and with a snort I rip open the side pocket, ready to give my wrong-number-caller a piece of my mind.
+Irritation sends my eyes rolling back and I rip open the side pocket, ready to give my wrong-number-caller a piece of my mind for interrupting me during a freaking final.
 The vibrating has stopped by the time I wrestle the phone out of the bag, but the message on the screen stops me short.

-I hurry over to the shaded bench on the side of the path where I’m supposed to meet Carlee after her Econ final, drop my bag and press the screen to return the call.
+I hurry over to the shaded bench where I’m supposed to meet Carlee after her Econ final and press the screen to return the call.

 Martin answers on the first ring.

-Martin Sandcastle has worked at my family’s winery for sixteen years—taking over as head winemaker after my mother died in a car accident, just two days after I turned twelve.
+Martin Sandcastle has worked at my family’s winery for sixteen years—taking over as head winemaker when my mother died in a car accident, two days after I turned twelve.
 My heart clenches in the familiar pain that a decade has not managed to soften.

 “Hey, Martin, what’s going on—”